 Budgets for influencer marketing in the U.S. will grow by more than 20%, according to eMarketer.
 They forecast spending to exceed $3 billion in 2021 and surpass $4 billion in 2022.
-But with that comes more pressure to show return on investment (ROI).
+But with that comes more pressure to show a return on investment (ROI).
 And that means understanding how to activate influencer programs across all digital media channels and deliver results.

 I think very black and white.
 My brain is linear, and that’s how I function, plan, and activate influencer programs.
-I have ADD, and my mind can quickly erupt in chaos when there’s no structure.
+I have ADD, and my mind can quickly erupt into chaos when there’s no structure.
 It helps me contextualize everything.

 Using PESO to Activate Influencers